-Cell phones, cam-phones and any other electronic communications device must be kept out of sight and turned-off by students during the hours of the student instructional day, except when used with the teacher's prior permission for purposes of calendaring, calculating and noting assignments or otherwise in accordance with prior written administrative authorization.
-Devices in the nature of e-readers, i-Pads and Nooks may be used by students with the teacher's prior permission during student attendance hours for the purposes of reading textbook, content-related text and independent readings that are related to their curriculum of instruction.
-Electronic devices may be used for instructional purposes at teacher discretion, with supervision and during regular attendance hours.
-Students may not text other students in class/study halls and students may not record, take pictures, make or receive calls from their cell phones at any time during the school day.
-Students accessing the internet must adhere to the District's Technology Policy (Acceptable Use Policy).
+Cell phones, cam-phones and any other electronic communications device must be kept out of sight and turned-off by students during class, except when used with the teacher's prior permission for purposes of calendaring, calculating and noting assignments or otherwise in accordance with prior written administrative authorization.
+Students may not text other students in class and students may not record, take pictures, make or receive calls from their cell phones at any time during the school day.
+Students may not access the district's internet on their personal device unless they have received permission from administration, and must adhere to the District's Technology Policy (Acceptable Use Policy).
+Cell phones may be used to play music privately with headphones during study hall with teacher permission, while on school buses and during lunch.